What is a Farm Labor Contractor?

-- Harvesting Contractor
+- Farm Labor Contractor

 - Field Supervisor

-Job Outlook for Farm Labor Contractors
+Job Opportunities for Farm Labor Contractors

 The states with the most job growth for Farm Labor Contractor are Idaho, Wisconsin, and Nebraska.
 Watch out if you plan on working in Wyoming, Iowa, or Alabama.
 These states have the worst job growth for this type of profession.